 Early CDC data shows a 30% increase in opioid overdoses between June 2016 and September 2017.
 With overdoses on the rise all across our country, improving post-overdose care is crucial to saving lives.

-H.R.
-5176, the Preventing Overdoses While in Emergency Rooms (POWER) Act, would develop a set of much-needed best practices for hospitals to implement when discharging patients post-overdose, including important steps like connecting the patient with a peer-support specialist, providing naloxone upon discharge, and referring the patient to treatment.
-These steps could make the difference between life and death for a patient at risk of another overdose, and Shatterproof strongly supports this effort to improve hospital best practices.
+The Preventing Overdoses While in Emergency Rooms (POWER) Act was included in the SUPPORT Act and will develop a set of much-needed best practices for hospitals to implement when discharging patients post-overdose, including important steps like connecting the patient with a peer-support specialist, providing naloxone upon discharge, and referring the patient to treatment.
+These steps could make the difference between life and death for a patient at risk of another overdose, and Shatterproof strongly supports this effort to develop and promote hospital best practices.

 Increased workforce capacity